redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 Take note of both the KID and Key.

 ## Get your Red Hat Customer Portal Offline Token

 This token is used to authenticate to the customer portal and download software.
 It can be generated [here](https://access.redhat.com/management/api).

   >**Note**
   >
   >  Remember that the Offline tokens will expire after 30 days of inactivity.
-If your offline Token is not valid, you won't be able to download the `aap.tar.gz` with an `HTTP Error 403: Forbidden` error.
+If your offline Token is not valid, you won't be able to download the `aap.tar.gz`.

 Take note of the token.

+## Get your AAP Setup TAR file

+  >**Note**
+  >
+  > This step is optional, since in case that the file is not found, the Ansible playbooks will use the offline token to download it.
+Nevertheless is recomended to download it manually since from time to time the aap.tar.gz file sha could change, making impossible for the playbook to download it (You get a `HTTP Error 403: Forbidden` error while trying to download the `aap.tar.gz` file).

+You need to download the `Ansible Automation Platform Setup`.
+[Here](https://access.redhat.com/downloads/content/480/ver=2.4/rhel---9/2.4/x86_64/product-software) you can find the 2.4 version.

+Save your file as `aap.tar.gz`.